 The Chair is permitted to participate in all Board meetings in a manner equal to all other Board members, including the right to participate in debate and to vote.
-The Chair may not make a motion, but may second motions.
+The Chair may make a motion, but they must first hand over responsibility for chairing the meeting to the vice chair or, if the vice chair is not present, to another board member.
+The Chair may second motions and is not required to hand over responsibilities for chairing the meeting before doing so.